Meadowland (film)

 Meadowland is a 2015 drama film written by Chris Rossi and directed by Reed Morano in her feature debut.
 The film stars Olivia Wilde, Luke Wilson, Juno Temple, Elisabeth Moss, Giovanni Ribisi, John Leguizamo, and Ty Simpkins.

 The film had its world premiere at the Tribeca Film Festival on April 17, 2015.
 The film was released in a limited release on October 16, 2015, prior to being released on video on demand on October 23, 2015, by Cinedigm.

 Plot

-Sarah and Phil are on a roadtrip with their son, Jessie.
+Sarah and Phil are on a road trip with their son, Jessie.
 They stop at a gas station to buy snacks and so their son can go to the bathroom; however, in the time it takes for them to make their purchases they find that their son is missing.

 Sarah, who is a teacher, deals with her grief by obsessing over one of her students, Adam, who has Asperger's.
 He is ostracized by the other kids and treated poorly by his foster mother, Shannon.
 Phil meanwhile begins to attend a support group for parents who have lost their children.

 Despite claiming that she knows their son is still alive, in the hazy aftermath of this loss, Sarah begins a downward spiral.
 Phil, a New York City police officer, starts to lose sight of his morals as Sarah puts herself in increasingly dangerous situations.